 The Challenges in End of Life Care project was an education programme sponsored by HENWL.
 We delivered multiprofessional training events to educate the primary care workforce in Northwest London to improve the care for patients in the last year of their life.

-This post arises every 6-12 months.
+There are currently two posts arising every 6-12 months.
 Doctors interested in developing skills in palliative care often use this post to gain experience and learn new skills which can be used in their future careers in primary and secondary care.